Audio Mastering with MasteringBOX

 - 0 comments

-By now we’ve gone over the importance of mixing with EQ several times.
+By now, we’ve gone over the importance of mixing with EQ several times.
 In our discussion of the different types of EQ, we briefly mentioned parametric EQ.
-But there are things about parametric EQ we have yet to go over.
-So let’s dive deeper into the nuances of this type of EQ, and what makes it a cut above.
+However, there are aspects of the parametric equalizer that we have yet to explore.
+So let’s dive deeper into the nuances of this type of EQ and what makes it a cut above.

-Remember that EQ stands for equalization, which refers to the manipulation and balancing of audio frequencies within and between electronic signals.
-Sound waves vibrate at different speeds, or, frequencies.
+EQ stands for equalization, which refers to the manipulation and balancing of audio frequencies within and between electronic signals.
+Sound waves vibrate at different speeds, or frequencies.
 High-pitched notes, for instance, vibrate more quickly than lower notes.
 When we discuss a particular note, however, we’re actually referring to the fundamental frequency of that note.
-Still, other frequencies will rear their heads in any given recording.
+Still, other frequencies will emerge in any given recording.
 This is due to resonance, or the resultant frequencies reflected by other objects due to the initial vibration.
-The old trope involving the finger circling the wine glass demonstrates resonance.
+The old trope involving a finger circling a wine glass demonstrates resonance.
 This all gets into complex physics jargon, so we won’t go much further than that.

 parametric eq resonance